 Ryan (junior-community environment and development) said compared to her past study abroad experience through Penn State, the GREEN program emphasizes the importance of reaching outside of the comfort zone and pushing the boundaries.

 “It taught me to be connected with a huge group of people with one common interest, which was sustainability.
-Having conversation with everybody about sustainability was really special to me,” Ryan said.
+Having a conversation with everybody about sustainability was really special to me,” Ryan said.

 The GREEN program is not limited to students studying sustainability or renewable energy.
 While the program does focus on science, technology, education and mathematics (STEM) outreach, there is no prerequisite of background, Brownson said.

 “All of these students are coming from different backgrounds.
-It’s about doing these things for larger societal good.
+It’s about doing these things for the larger societal good.
 To have that kind of ethical underpinning in the study abroad is pretty huge,” Brownson said.

-Aside from the education itself and the networking, the most valuable thing students take away from the program is a personal self-confidence.
+Aside from the education itself and the networking, the most valuable thing students take away from the program is personal self-confidence.
 The program pushes students physically and mentally every day through different activities, Phoebe said.